-The term 'Franchise' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Franchise' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A franchise can be defined in many ways.
 The definition from the International Franchise Association describes franchising as a means to expand a business so that goods and services can be distributed more effectively via a licensing relationship.
 The word itself legally means a specific kind of license.
 Ultimately, franchising refers to the personal relationship which a franchisor maintains with its franchisees.